axem-solutions/dem/README.md

 ### I'd like to start with a template...

-Here at axem we'd like to create a template for every target out there.
-List the currently available ones with:
+By default, DEM comes with a few templates available from the axem catalog.
+You can list them with:

-    dem list --all --env
+    dem list --cat axem

 You can clone the selected template with: